 In addition to these scheduled training commitments, volunteers are required to maintain currency of skills by attending community events and operations related to their position within the Service.

 Active Members respond to callouts within their communities, across the ACT, and sometimes inter-state as needed.

 - Requires a strong commitment from the volunteer;

-- Irregular operational response at any time of the day or night; and
+- Includes Irregular operational response at any time of the day or night; and

-- You may get dirty, tired, wet, hot or cold.
+- Means you may get dirty, tired, wet, hot or cold.

 What’s in it for you